- B.S., University of South Florida, 1993

 - Tuckey, T. D. and J. E. Olney.
-In Review.
+In Revision.
 Growth, mortality, and recruitment of age 0 American shad cohorts in lower Chesapeake Bay nurseries.
 Marine and Coastal Fisheries.

 - Latour, R. J., E. J. Hilton, P. D. Lynch, T. D. Tuckey, B. E. Watkins, and J. E. Olney.
 2012.
 Evaluating the current status of American shad (Alosa sapidissima) stocks in three Virginia Rivers.
 Marine and Coastal Fisheries: Dynamics, Management and Ecosystem Science.
 4:302-311.

 - Tuckey, T. D. 2011.
 ‘Alosine life history in Chesapeake Bay.’
 In Ecosystem Based Fisheries Management for Chesapeake Bay: Alosine Species Team Background and Issue Briefs.
 Ed.
 T. Tuckey and A. Read.
 College Park, MD: Maryland Sea Grant.